panby34/river-ranz/content/posts/HeartoftheCards/index.md

 ## My Role

 While I never had the official title of lead programmer, I ended up filling that role for the entire length of the project.
-I handled task distribution for our programming team and answered questions while also working on the project.
+I handled task distribution for our programming team and answered questions from other disciplines while also working on the project.
 I handled the majority of our UI, and *Heart of the Cards* is a very UI-heavy game.

 ![Image of the UI layout for the date portion of the game, cards omitted](hotc-ui.png)